Dark-Dragon-Creations/TitancraftBlenderImport/README.md

 Titancraft Import is a Blender add-on developed by DarkDragonCreations to streamline the process of importing 3D models and applying textures.
 This add-on automates the process of importing `.obj` files, applying textures, resizing for Unreal Engine, and setting up materials.

+# AI Dosclosure

+This Add one is created and maintained with the assistance of Github Copilot.

+tool is utilized for the following

+- Debuging Assistance.
+- Simple Function Creation.
+- Refactoring suggestions.
+- Lookup of property values and options.

+Tool is NOT used for vibe coding and is only used to enhance coding process.
+Anyone branching or forking is requested to stick with this limitation.

 ## Features

 - **One-Click Import**: Import `.obj` files and textures from a zip archive